What to do in autumn 2019 in Istanbul?

 - Fall is also the fish season in Istanbul, you can eat fresh fish from the Black Sea or the Marmara Sea as the Lüfer (temnodon jumper), the Palamut (bonito), swordfish (kılıçbalık) of mercan (sea bream), and in November some Uskumru (mackerel) in fresh sandwich (balıkekmek).
 Do not forget to order some Rakı and enjoy!
 For some address ideas, visit our page: The best fish restaurants in Istanbul.

 - Taste Turkish wine: in recent years the Turks have made a huge effort and now produce very decent wines.
-Among the best places where you can taste the Turkish wine with local products you can find the Sensus Wine House Galata (www.sensuswine.com) but also Viktor Levi Kadıköy (www.viktorlevimoda.com) of the Incirli Şaraphane Kuruçeşme (www.incirlisaraphane.com), or Corvus Wine & Bite (corvuswineandbite) in Akaretler close to the nice neighborhood of Beşiktaş.
+Among the best places where you can taste the Turkish wine with local products you can find the Sensus Wine House Galata (www.sensuswine.com) but also Viktor Levi Kadıköy (www.viktorlevimoda.com) of the Incirli Şaraphane Kuruçeşme (www.incirlisaraphane.com), or the Beyoğlu Şaraphanesi (beyoglusaraphanesi) in Asmalı Mescit in the district of Beyoğlu.

 In autumn in Istanbul, there are also some festivals that are worth a look, enjoy the many cultural events in the city !

-This fall in Istanbul has much to offer culturally, between the Akbank Jazz Festival, the many exhibitions, shows and festivals (such as the film festival, the coffee festival and many others …) and sporting events you won’t have time to get bored.
+This fall in Istanbul has much to offer culturally, between the Akbank Jazz Festival, the biennial of Contemporain art, the many exhibitions, shows and festivals and sporting events you won’t have time to get bored.
 You can find most of these events in our monthly column on current events in our category: concerts & exhibitions in Istanbul.